Emma Barnett

-Emma Barnett (born 5 February 1985) is a British broadcaster and journalist.
-She has been the main presenter of Woman's Hour on BBC Radio 4 since January 2021.
+Emma Barnett (born 5 February 1985) is a British broadcaster and journalist who presented Woman's Hour on BBC Radio 4 from 2021 until March 2024, when she joined join the presenting team on BBC Radio 4's flagship news and current affairs programme Today.

 Barnett worked for BBC Radio 5 Live for six years, beginning in 2014, after three years working for LBC.
-Between 2016 and 2020 she presented 5 Live's mid-morning weekday programme.
-Before beginning her broadcasting career she worked for The Daily Telegraph, first as its Digital Media editor and latterly its Women editor, being credited with bringing a more serious edge to the coverage of women's issues in the paper.
+Between 2016 and 2020, she presented 5 Live's mid-morning weekday programme.
+Before beginning her broadcasting career she worked for The Daily Telegraph, first as its Digital Media editor and latterly its Women editor.
 Between August 2016 and 2020, she was a columnist for The Sunday Times and, from June 2017, a co-presenter of BBC One's Sunday Morning Live.
-In autumn 2017, she co-presented the live discussion programme After the News on ITV and between 2019 and 2022 she was one of the presenters of the BBC's flagship news and current affairs shows Newsnight.
+In autumn 2017, she was one of the presenters on the live discussion programme After the News on ITV.
+Between 2019 and 2022, she was a regular presenter of the BBC's news and current affairs show Newsnight.
+In March 2024, Barnett announced she would step down from Woman's Hour in April, to join the BBC's Today programme, as part of their presenting team.

 Early life and education

-Barnett was born on 5 February 1985 in Manchester to Jewish parents, Ian, a commercial property surveyor, and Michele Barnett.
-She has no siblings.
+Barnett was born on 5 February 1985 at Hope Hospital in Salford to Jewish parents, Ian, a commercial property surveyor, and Michele Barnett and is a single child.
 Her grandmother fled Wiener Neustadt, Austria, to escape the Nazis.
-During Barnett's teenage years, her father ran brothels in the Greater Manchester area.
-The family home was used for publicity shoots of some of the women and for the recording of sex films.
-Previously convicted of "living off immoral earnings" and subjected to a suspended sentence, in 2008 Barnett's father was sentenced to immediate imprisonment for keeping brothels and controlling the prostitution of a trafficked woman; Barnett’s mother received a suspended sentence for money laundering related to income from the brothels.

-Barnett attended Manchester High School for Girls, a private school.
-In 2006, she graduated with a degree in History and Politics from University of Nottingham.
-She took a postgraduate course in journalism at the Cardiff School of Journalism, Media and Cultural Studies.
+Barnett was brought up in Broughton Park.
+She attended Manchester High School for Girls, a private school.
+In 2006 she graduated with a degree in History and Politics from the University of Nottingham.
+She obtained a Postgraduate Diploma in Journalism from the Cardiff School of Journalism, Media and Cultural Studies in 2007.

+In 2010, Barnett's father was sentenced to three years and eight months in prison for operating brothels in the Greater Manchester area, following a prior eight month suspended sentence in 2005, after which he had continued to operate the brothels under other people's names.
+Her mother received a suspended sentence for money laundering related to income from the brothels.
+According to police, they "found emails between Mr Barnett and his daughter Emma, talking about his 'whores'".
+Although Barnett refuses to talk about or answer questions concerning her father's conviction, she has written that the experience traumatised her and that it has been a "long, horribly bumpy road to forgiveness".